Skip to main content

 use_aruco:=True

-The GZ_SIM_RESOURCE_PATH environment variable is critical — it tells gz-sim where to find model:// URIs for mesh and texture resolution.
+The GZ_SIM_RESOURCE_PATH environment variable is critical, it tells gz-sim where to find model:// URIs for mesh and texture resolution.
+It must include both the worlds/ directory (for texture files) and the models/ directory (for ArUco marker meshes).

 Step 6: Build and Launch